Skip to main content

 Androgen Receptor Sensitivity the Exercise Effect

 Injecting testosterone successfully raises its concentration in the blood.
-The final step in the process is the binding of that testosterone to an within a target cell.
+The final step in the process is the binding of that testosterone to an androgen receptor within a target cell.
 Think of testosterone as the key and the androgen receptor as the lock.
+The therapeutic effect only happens when the key enters the lock.
+Resistance training is the most potent stimulus for increasing the number and sensitivity of androgen receptors in muscle tissue.

 When you engage in strenuous exercise, you create a powerful cellular signal for adaptation and growth.
-In response, your muscle cells synthesize more and make them more responsive to testosterone.
+In response, your muscle cells synthesize more androgen receptors and make them more responsive to testosterone.
 This means that the same amount of free testosterone in your blood can have a much more powerful effect.

-Two men can be on the identical protocol with identical levels, but the man who consistently engages in resistance training will experience a more pronounced positive effect on muscle mass, strength, and metabolism because his body has more “locks” for the testosterone “keys” to open.
+Two men can be on the identical protocol with identical free testosterone levels, but the man who consistently engages in resistance training will experience a more pronounced positive effect on muscle mass, strength, and metabolism because his body has more “locks” for the testosterone “keys” to open.
 This is a clear example of how lifestyle transforms a hormone from a simple molecule into a potent catalyst for physiological change.

 Table 2 Clinical Markers And Corresponding Lifestyle Interventions